caseykroll/backbone-filter-ui/README.md

 		alwaysVisible: false,	// whether or not to display the filter even if there are no possible matches in the unfiltered list
-		filterOptions: [{		// different values within the filter, each managed independently label : 'Small',		// the label to display for the indivual filterOption value : 'sm',			// the value that will be evaluated against the item attribute matching the filter property
+		filterOptions: [{		// different values within the filter, each managed independently label : 'Small',		// the label to display for the indivual filterOption value : 'sm',			// the value that will be evaluated against the item attribute matching the filter property.
+If the operation it 'between', this should be an array of two values, the low limit (inclusive) andthe high limit (exclusive)
-			operation: 'equals'		// how the "match" will be evaluated; e.g. "equals" means the value matches excactly the item attribute value
+			operation: 'equals'		// how the "match" will be evaluated; e.g. "equals" means the value matches excactly the item attribute value.
+Possible values are 'less', 'equals', 'greater', and 'between', where between handles a range, with the bottom end being inclusive.
 		},{
 			label : 'Medium',
 			value : 'md',